tyabonil/cursor_rules/MANDATORY-RULES.md

 - [ ] Will this commit secrets?
 (LEVEL 1 - STOP if yes)
 - [ ] Will this overwrite environment files?
 (LEVEL 1 - ASK if yes)
 - [ ] Should I use MCP GitHub API instead of terminal git?
 (LEVEL 2 - YES)
+- [ ] Am I using Linux/POSIX terminal when possible?
+(LEVEL 2 - YES)
 - [ ] Is this work blocked and should be assigned?
 (LEVEL 2 - ASSIGN if yes)
 - [ ] Is there an issue for this work?
 (LEVEL 2 - CREATE if no)